A tumbleweed rolls up a hillside just outside of Los Angeles as a mysterious man known as The Stranger (Sam Elliott

-The Dude, wearing a bathrobe and flips flops, buys a carton of cream at Ralph's with a post-dated check for 69 cents.
+The year is 1990.
+The Dude, wearing a bathrobe and flips flops, buys a carton of cream at a local Ralph's grocery store with a post-dated check for 69 cents.
 On the TV, President George Bush Sr. is addressing the nation, saying "aggression will not stand" against Kuwait.
 Dude returns to his apartment where, upon entering and closing the door, he is promptly grabbed by two men who force him into the bathroom and shove his head in the toilet.
 They demand money owed to Jackie Treehorn, saying that The Dude's wife Bunny claimed he was good for it, before one of the thugs, Woo (Philip Moon

 ), urinates on The Dude's rug saying, "Ever thus to deadbeats, Lebowski!"
 Bewildered, Dude convinces them that they have the wrong person as he's not married and can't possibly possess the amount of money they're asking.
 Looking around, the first thug, (Mark Pellegrino

 ), realizes they've made a mistake and must have the wrong Lebowski.
 Regardless, they break one of his bathroom tiles before leaving.
 "At least I'm housebroken", Dude calls after them.

 Dude meets up with his bowling team at the local alley and talks to them about his violent encounter.
 Walter Sobchak (John Goodman

 ) reacts with anger and vengeance on his mind, often speaking of his time served in Vietnam to relate to the issue.
 Slow-witted Theodore Donald 'Donny' Kerabatsos (Steve Buscemi